GenericMappingTools/gmt/doc/rst/source/GMT_Modern.rst

 A GMT modern session is enabled by **gmt begin** and is terminated by **gmt end**.
-Within a session you may also use the **gmt figure* command to control names and formats for multi-figure scripts and the **gmt subplot** for building multi-panel illustrations.
+Within a session you may also use the **gmt figure* command to control names and formats for multi-figure scripts, the **gmt subplot** for building multi-panel illustrations, and **gmt revert** to remove layers from the current plot.

 *****
 begin